-As a public service agency, CCHA is committed to providing excellent service to HCV program participants - families and owners - in the community.
-CCHA's standards include:
+As a public service agency, the CCHA is committed to providing excellent service to HCV program participants, owners, and to the community.
+The CCHA's standards include:

-- Administer applicable federal and state laws and regulations to achieve high ratings in compliance measurement indicators while maintaining efficiency in program operation to ensure fair and consistent treatment of clients served. - Provide decent, safe, and sanitary housing in compliance with program housing quality standards for very low income families while ensuring that family rents are fair, reasonable, and affordable. - Encourage self sufficiency of participant families and assist in the expansion of family opportunities which address educational, socio-economic, recreational and other human services needs. - Promote fair housing and the opportunity for very low-income families of all ethnic backgrounds to experience freedom of housing choice. - Promote a housing program which maintains quality service and integrity while providing an incentive to private property owners to rent to very low-income families. - Promote a market-driven housing program that will help qualified low-income families be successful in obtaining affordable housing and increase the supply of housing choices for such families. - Create positive public awareness and expand the level of family, owner, and community support in accomplishing the PHA's mission. - Attain and maintain a high level of standards and professionalism in day-to-day management of all program components. - Administer an efficient, high-performing agency through continuous improvement of the PHA's support systems and commitment to our employees and their development.
+- Administer applicable federal and state laws and regulations to achieve high ratings in performance measurement indicators while maintaining efficiency in program operation to ensure fair and consistent treatment of clients served. - Provide decent, safe, and sanitary housing in compliance with program housing quality standards - for very low income families while ensuring that family rents are fair, reasonable, and affordable. - Encourage self-sufficiency of participant families and assist in the expansion of family opportunities which address educational, socio-economic, recreational and other human service's needs. - Promote fair housing and the equal opportunity for very low-income families of all ethnic backgrounds to experience freedom of housing choice.

+- Promote a housing program which maintains quality service and integrity while providing an incentive to private property owners to rent to very low-income families. - Promote a market-driven housing program that will help qualified low-income families be successful in obtaining affordable housing and increase the supply of housing choices for such families. - Create positive public awareness and expand the level of family, owner, and community support in accomplishing the CCHA's mission. - Attain and maintain a high level of standards and professionalism in day-to-day management of all program components. - Administer an efficient, high-performing agency through continuous improvement of the CCHA's support systems and a high level of commitment to our employees and their development.

-CCHA will make every effort to keep program participants informed of HCV program rules and regulations, and to advise participants of how the program rules affect them.
+The CCHA will make every effort to keep program participants informed of HCV program rules and regulations, and to advise participants of how the program rules affect them.